10 Creative Giving Tuesday Ideas to Engage Donors and Raise Donations

 3. Set up peer-to-peer fundraising

-Peer-to-peer fundraising is a Giving Tuesday idea with a lot of fundraising potential.
-Often underutilized, an organization’s best resource is typically its current base of donors and other supporters.
+Peer-to-peer fundraising has incredible potential as a Giving Tuesday idea.
+Often underutilized, your organization’s best resource is typically your current base of donors and supporters.

-Your current donor and supporter base can help spread the word that you’re participating in #GivingTuesday to their networks.
+These donors and supporters can help spread the word that you’re participating in #GivingTuesday.
+Encourage them to create campaigns of their own, and share them with their networks, and on their social media accounts.
 They are also the most likely to donate on the big day.

-Ask your supporters to make personal fundraising pages so they can rally their family, friends, and acquaintances and get them to donate to your cause.
-This is a breeze with Donorbox Peer-to-Peer!
-You can enable peer-to-peer on any fundraising or crowdfunding campaign and then invite supporters to fundraise or allow anyone to sign up right from your campaign.
+You can enable peer-to-peer on any fundraising or crowdfunding campaign and invite supporters to fundraise or allow anyone to sign up right from your campaign.
 From there, they can customize their own fundraising pages to raise funds for your organization.

-Here’s an example from last year – a supporter created this fundraising page to raise money for Behind the Book’s Giving Tuesday campaign.
+Here’s an example where a supporter created a fundraising page to raise money for Behind the Book’s Giving Tuesday campaign.

 Behind the Book’s Giving Tuesday campaign